3.16. Provisions, Contingent Liabilities and Contingent Assets3.16.1. Provisions:

 Operating Segments are reported in a manner consistent with the internal reporting provided to the Chief Operating Decision Maker (CODM).
 The CODM, who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the Board of Directors.
 Segments are organized based on businesses which have similar economic characteristics as well as exhibit similarities in nature of production processes, the type and class of customer and distribution methods.

-Segment revenue arising from third party customers is reported on the same basis as revenue in the financial statements.
+Segment revenue arising from third party customers is reported on the same basis as revenue in the standalone financial statements.
 Inter-segment revenue is reported on the basis of transactions which are primarily market led.
 Segment results represent profits before finance charges, unallocated corporate expenses and taxes.
-"Unallocated Expenses" include revenue and expenses that relate to initiatives/ costs attributable to the enterprise as a whole and are not attributable to individual segments.
+“Unallocated Expenses” include revenue and expenses that relate to initiatives/ costs attributable to the enterprise as a whole and are not attributable to individual segments.

 3.19.
 Significant Judgements And Key Sources Of Estimation In Applying Accounting Policies

 Estimates and judgements are continually evaluated.
 They are based on historical experience and other factors, including expectations of future events that may have a financial impact on the Company and that are believed to be reasonable under the circumstances.
-Information about significant judgements and key sources of estimation made in applying accounting policies that have the most significant effects on the amounts recognized in the financial statements is included in the following notes:
+Information about significant judgements and key sources of estimation made in applying accounting policies that have the most significant effects on the amounts recognized in the standalone financial statements is included in the following notes:

 > Revenue Recognition: In case of construction contracts, the Company uses the percentage-of-completion method in accounting for its fixed-price contracts.
 Use of the percentage of completion method requires the Company to estimate the efforts or costs expended to date as a proportion of the total efforts or costs to be expended.
 Efforts or costs expended have been used to measure progress towards completion.